PavanRangani/docs/docs/prd/banking/banking.md

   - Message is: `No Bank Accounts Found`
 - Shows count of the records with each tabs.
 - Active banking page have add button.
 On click, opens dropdown of banking types.
 On click of any type, open a banking add dialog where type field is prefilled.
 - Each type has own tables.
-On click, open add banking dialog where types is prefilled.
 - Column name:
   - Entity
     - Applicable only for Joint type entity
     - It shows the owner entity name of the banking.
   - Bank/Company
     - Show company name. if company has stock symbol, show it in bracket.
-    - Not applicable for `Funding Account` type.
   - Account Nickname
     - If account nickname is too long, shows elips
   - Account Number